Choose Health Action Teens

 - For Cornell Cooperative Extension staff, select this link to access the CHAT materials.

-- For others interested in accessing the CHAT facilitator guide and related resources, contact Wendy Wolfe, PhD, Division of Nutritional Sciences, Cornell University or Nigel Gannon, PhD, New York State 4-H Program, Cornell University.
+- For others interested in accessing the CHAT facilitator guide and related resources, contact Wendy Wolfe, PhD, Division of Nutritional Sciences, Cornell University.
+Wendy will provide a password to access the materials, using the links below.